This way of thinking about Imagination changes everything!

 And we stop trying to do everything alone.

 P.S.
-If the idea of a space to imagine (or just to be, or process, or talk about climate change, or play...) sounds absolutely lush and just what you need, you'll love this month's online Spaces.
-They're dedicated hour-long gatherings on Zoom, with journal prompts sent to you afterwards so that you can continue to feel the ripple effects long after the session.
+If the idea of a space to imagine (or just to be, or talk, or celebrate, or connect with others) sounds absolutely lush and just what you need, click here to check out all the upcoming Events.